 Within a few years of his marriage, Dayhoff began his career in the public arena, becoming the Superintendent of Schools in Hutchinson County and later served as President of the Central Kansas Teachers Association for a time.
 In 1900 he was elected to a term as Reno County, Kansas Superintendent of Schools, and was still serving in this position at the start of his candidacy for Kansas State Superintendent of Public Instruction.

-This article on Dayhoff's candidacy appeared in the May 27, 1902 of the Wichita Daily Eagle.
+This article on Dayhoff's candidacy appeared in the May 27, 1902 edition of the Wichita Daily Eagle.

 Dayhoff is reported to have run a vigorous campaign, and it is mentioned that he was "backed by an enthusiastic delegation and county and his prospects for nomination are very bright."
 He eventually clinched the nomination and was elected as Kansas State Superintendent of Public Instruction in November 1902.
 Dayhoff was reelected as Superintendent in 1904 and is listed as serving as a member of the Kansas Text-book Commission during his tenure.
 In addition to his various public services, Dayhoff is listed as being a member of the Hutchinson, Kansas Methodist Church as well as a Scottish Rite Mason.

 After his term as Superintendent concluded in 1907, Dayhoff resettled in Independence, Missouri with his family.
-He died in this city at age 91 on May 21, 1959 and was subsequently buried in the Oak Ridge Memory Gardens in Independence.
+He died in that city at age 91 on May 21, 1959, and was subsequently buried at the Oak Ridge Memory Gardens in Independence.
 His wife Lydia Almira survived him by nearly five years, dying in February 1964 at age 93.

 The rare portrait of Insley L. Dayhoff shown above was featured in two different sources, the May 27, 1902 Wichita Daily Eagle (mentioned earlier) and a 1903 edition of the Kansas School Journal.